OctopusDeploy/docs/docs/deployment-examples/terraform-deployments/remote-state/index.md

 Neither Octopus or Terraform will generate errors if a remote backend is not configured, but most attempts to update or delete existing resources will not work as expected without a remote backend.
 :::

-## Remote State Terraform Cloud
+## Remote state Terraform cloud

-Using terraform enterprise for remote state requires a data source using referencing the `remote` backend
+Using Terraform enterprise for remote state requires a data source using referencing the `remote` backend

 ```
 variable "token" {